aemc/Regex-Game/README.md

 You will need to have Java and Android Studio installed beforehand.
 See below for links.

 ### Installing
-Clone or download the source code and run within Android Studio program.
+Clone or download the source code and run within Android Studio.

 ### Running
 Deploy to an android device running Icecream sandwhich or higher to test.